 18. The Making of Harry Potter

 Warner Bros.
-Studios in Leavesden (just north of London) has a permanent Harry Potter exhibit with recreations of a bunch of popular locations from the movies.
-The exhibit is extremely popular among Potter fans.
+Studiosin Leavesden, just north of London, has a popular permanent Harry Potter exhibit with recreations of a bunch of famous locations from the movies.